-Capture the Flag is a seriously fun outdoor game that has been a neighborhood favorite for decades.
-Traditionally, it is played with two teams and two flags.
+Capture the Flag is a classic outdoor game that has been a neighborhood favorite for decades, but many variations exist.
+The game is traditionally played with two teams and two flags.
 The basic concept of Capture the Flag is defending your territory while invading the enemy team’s turf.
 To win, you must steal their flag and return with it to your side of the field.
-Along the way, you must avoid being captured and sent to jail.
+You must avoid being captured and sent to jail along the way.

 But what if you’ve grown tired of playing the same old way?
 The following variations of Capture the Flag add twists and turns to the rules and tactics.
 Check out these exciting and fresh new ways to play this classic game.

 If you have over 10 players for your game of Capture the Flag, you might consider playing with multiple flags.
 Each team can have three, four or more flags – just make sure they are all color-coded to match each team.
 Then, the other team has to find all of them to win.
 More players get in on the action of hunting down flags and the game lasts longer.
 You can even add in the option of stealing back your own team’s flags!

 There is a way to play Capture the Flag with only one flag.
 Some people refer to this as “neutral base” Capture the Flag.
 This variation involves having the flag in the middle of the field.
 Each team tries to get it back to their specified home base.
 This often turns into a big tug-of-war as the flag often moves only inches at a time.
 This fun variation of Capture the Flag is a war of attrition, so be ready for a long battle.